Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 What Is The Difference Between Normally Open And Normally Closed Relay

-There are two main types of relays: normally open (NO) and normally closed (NC).
-The difference between a normally open and normally closed relays lies in their default positions when no current is applied to the coil.
+There are two main kinds of relays: normally open (NO) and normally closed (NC).
+The difference between these two kinds of relays lies in their default positions when no current is applied to the coil.

 Frequently Asked Questions (FAQs)